Use cocotb to test and verify chip designs in Python. Productive, and with a smile.

 Aldec

-Aldec provides the cocotb project with a license to Riviera-PRO for integration testing.
+Aldec provides the cocotb project with licenses for Riviera-PRO for integration testing.

 Cadence Design Systems